NCAR/climate-primer-water/doc/ch5_attribution.rst

-Observations in the United States from 1958-2012 show that the amount of precipitation falling in the heaviest 1% of daily events is increasing in all states except Hawaii.
-The Northeast and upper Midwest have the most notable increase in intense precipitation.
+Observations in the United States from 1958-2012 show that the amount of precipitation falling in the heaviest 1% of daily events is increasing in all states except Hawai'i.
+The Northeast and upper Midwest exhibit the most notable increase in intense precipitation.
 The interrelationships between precipitation and other climate variables are important to hydrology.
 Temperature affects the hydrological cycle due to its